 - For light and airy pancakes, do not over mix batter.
 Combine the wet and dry ingredients with minimal strokes until mostly smooth, a few lumps here and there are fine.

 - A nonstick pan or griddle is best for easy flipping.
 Do not over grease the pan.
 Instead of melting butter directly on the pan, I like to quickly swipe a solid bar of butter or rub on melted butter with a paper towel on the surface of the pan to lightly coat.

-- Make sure the pan or griddle is sufficiently hot before you add batter.
+- Make sure the pan or griddle (this is an affiliate link for the one I use at home) is sufficiently hot before you add batter.
 Keep on medium-low heat to ensure pancakes cook nice and fluffy on the inside while beautifully browned on the outside.

 - Patience, please!
 I’ve ruined many pancakes in my day because I get too excited to wait.
 Pancakes are ready to flip when bubbles appear on the surface and the edges begin to brown.